 Colorado Parks and Wildlife is also a helpful resource when planning your off-road trip.

-Looking for like-minded people?
-Check out the Grand Valley's OHV Association here: http://wsatva.org/ or click on their YouTube video titled, This is Our Day, of the club riding and volunteering with the National Forest Service and Bureau of Land Management in the and around the Grand Valley.
+If you're looking for like-minded people, check out the Grand Valley's OHV Association.
+This group is full of people looking to hit the trails, and help preserve them.
+Check out on their YouTube video, This is Our Day, of the club riding and volunteering with the National Forest Service and BLM in the and around the Grand Valley.